gbisaga/devops/aws-devops-disasterrecovery.md

 - All in the cloud, really same as on-premise - same options

 ### DR tips
-- Backup with EBS snapshots or backups
+- Backup with EBS snapshots or backups (EC2 API, like from CloudWatch scheduled event)
 - HA
   - Route53 between regions
   - If DirectConnect and network goes down, use Site-2-Site VPN